-The EFA methodology created indices based on simple field indicators that reflect the measured variables of stability, water infiltration and nutrient cycling, in turn functional status of the monitoring the landscape.
+The EFA methodology created indices based on simple field indicators that reflect the measured variables of stability, water nutrient cycling, infiltration and turn functional status of the monitoring the landscape.
 Utilising the EFA method, scientifically robust data is provided on the base sites, which when compared to the data collected from analogue sites, accurately reflects if the site is on a trajectory towards a sustainable ecosystem.